 Selling to a reputable healthcare private equity firm can bring unique benefits to a physician practice.
 It often means doing away with or greatly reducing the administrative burden of the physicians, letting them focus more clearly on helping their patients.
 One of the most crucial changes made by many private equity investors is to establish a Management Service Organization structure to handle duties like operational and financial management, human resources and hiring, billing and collections.
 This innovation empowers the physician team to focus on patient care and gives them access to resources that they would not otherwise have.
 Healthcare private equity investment also provides the capital to accelerate the growth of the practice through acquisitions, de novo locations, expansions of service lines and upgrading equipment, which benefits the patient population.

 The alternative of selling to a PE firm may be to consider a sale to a local hospital or regional healthcare provider.
 However, these transactions rarely deliver the independence, clinical autonomy, or the financial rewards that a private equity deal can offer.
-The sale price for a practice is often significantly higher when selling to a healthcare private equity group versus vs a hospital system.
-Typically, a health system will simply offer to purchase a medical practice’s fixed assets plus the offer of long-term employment arrangements for the selling physicians.
-In contrast, PE groups can offer much more lucrative offer by applying a significant multiple of the practice’s earnings or EBITDA.
+The sale price for a practice is often significantly higher when selling to a healthcare private equity group as opposed to a hospital system.
+Typically, a health system will simply offer to purchase a medical practice’s fixed assets plus negotiate long-term employment arrangements for the selling physicians.
+In contrast, PE groups can make a much more lucrative offer by applying a significant multiple of the practice’s earnings or EBITDA.

 How can a transaction advisor help you?